KROIA/StockMarket/README.md

 - Adds new [blocks](#blocks) to interact with the market.
 - Implementation of a [matching engine](#matching-engine) inspired by the real market.
-- Configurable [bot](#stock-market-bot) which provides the market with liquidity and volatility
+- Configurable [bot](#stock-market-bot) which provides the market with liquidity and volatility.

 ## Dependencies
 - [Bank System Mod](https://github.com/KROIA/BankSystem)